tolgee/tolgee-js/packages/format-icu/README.md

 Check our [ICU format documentation](https://tolgee.io/platform/icu_message_format) to learn more.

-## Why to use Tolgee?
+## Why use Tolgee?
-Because it saves a lot of time, you would spend on localization tasks without it.
-Because it enables you to provide perfectly translated software.
+Tolgee saves a lot of time you would spend on localization tasks otherwise.
+It enables you to provide perfectly translated software.

 ### Features